Chocobozzz/PeerTube/README.md

 ### Development

-In this mode, the server will run requests between pods more quickly, the videos duration are limited to a few seconds and the client files are automatically compiled when we modify them:
+In this mode, the server will run requests between pods more quickly, the videos duration are limited to a few seconds.

+To develop on the server side (server files are automatically compiled when we modify them and the server restarts automatically too):

+    $ npm run dev:server

+To develop on the client side (client files are automatically compiled when we modify them):

-    $ npm run dev
+    $ npm run dev:client

 **Username**: *root* <br/>
 **Password**: *test*